BSafes-Publications/BSafes-Publications.github.io/docs/fbi/joint-cyber-security-advisory-2022-0317-indicators-of-compromise-associated-with-avoslocker-ransomware.md

 ***

-*To report suspicious or criminal activity related to information found in this Joint Cybersecurity Advisory, contact your local FBI field office at w ww.fbi.gov/contact-us/field-offices.
+*To report suspicious or criminal activity related to information found in this Joint Cybersecurity Advisory, contact your local FBI field office at www.fbi.gov/contact-us/field-offices.
 When available, please include the following information regarding the incident: date, time, and location of the incident; type of activity; number of people affected; type of equipment used for the activity; the name of the submitting company or organization; and a designated point of contact.
-To request incident response resources or technical assistance related to these threats, contact CISA at C ISAServiceDesk@cisa.dhs.gov.*
+To request incident response resources or technical assistance related to these threats, contact CISA at CISAServiceDesk@cisa.dhs.gov.*

 *This document is marked TLP:WHITE.
 Disclosure is not limited.
 Sources may use TLP:WHITE when information carries minimal or no foreseeable risk of misuse, in accordance with applicable rules and procedures for public release.
 Subject to standard copyright rules, TLP:WHITE information may be distributed without restriction.
-For more information on the Traffic Light Protocol, see h ttp://www.us-cert.gov/tlp/.*
+For more information on the Traffic Light Protocol, see http://www.us-cert.gov/tlp/.*

 AvosLocker ransomware is a multi-threaded Windows executable written in C++ that runs as a console application and shows a log of actions performed on victim systems.
 AvosLocker ransomware samples contained optional command line arguments that could be supplied by an attacker to enable/disable certain features.

 ### Indicators of compromise specific to AvosLocker malware
 #### *Encryption and the ransom demand*